-Applicants must also provide at least one, but no more than three, letters of support with their application.
+Applicants must also provide at least one, but no more than three total letters of support for their application, not for each category.
 Letters of support can be from anyone familiar with the applicant's work and experience that can speak to their ability to carry out the proposed programming.
-Examples include, but are not limited to, partners, community leaders, mentors, pastors, etc.
+Examples include, but are not limited to, partners, community leaders, mentors, pastors, board members, etc.